ankane/jetpack/README.md

 ### Check [master]

-Check that dependencies are installed
+Check that all dependencies are installed

 ```sh
 jetpack check